 What stories are you telling yourself?

-Two weeks ago I saw Dr. Joe Dispenza, the author of Becoming Supernatural, at Hay House Live in Toronto speak.
-He said, “The moment you make a different choice, get ready.”
+Dr. Joe Dispenza, the author of Becoming Supernatural, at Hay House Live in Toronto said, “The moment you make a different choice, get ready.”

 This is when your life will change.

-If you want to change, if you want to be a different person, then you have to change.
-You have to do something different in order to get a different result.
+If you want to change, if you want to be different or have a different experience, then you have to change.
+You have to do something different to get a different result.

 What story are you telling yourself that’s keeping you stagnant?
 Or worse, what excuse are you telling yourself that’s keeping you from spreading your wings?
 There are no limitations.
 Only possibilities.